 Appointment to Research Scientist positions is contingent on the availability of funds for salary.
 Salary increases comparable to salary increases for tenure-track faculty promotion are expected dependent upon the availability of funds.

-Under usual circumstances, for appointment of a Research Scientist within a unit (department, school, college, center, institute, etc.), the appointment unit consists of the eligible voting faculty in the unit, including both tenure track and non-tenure track faculty at the position's rank or above.
+Under usual circumstances, the appointment unit (department, school, college, center, institute, etc.) consists of the eligible voting faculty in the unit, including both tenure track and non-tenure track faculty at the position's rank or above.
 If the unit containing the position has insufficient eligible voting faculty (normally less than five), then the unit head should recruit faculty from related units to serve as an ad hoc appointment unit faculty.
 If the position will reside in or have a significant relationship with more than one unit, then a combined unit faculty should act as the appointment unit faculty and the heads of all units involved should provide input into the search and appointment processes.
-In such cases, one unit should be chosen as the administrative unit for the purposes of coordinating evaluations and promotion reviews.3.2 Position Creation
+In such cases, one unit should be chosen as the administrative unit for the purposes of coordinating evaluations and promotion reviews.3.2 Search Procedures

 To conduct a search for a Research Scientist, the appointment unit head should appoint a search and screening committee.
 Members of the search and screening committee should perform their duties according to the UGA Affirmative Action Plan.
 First, they should prepare a Statement of Roles & Responsibilities and Unit Definition of Privileges.
 Then, in summary, they should: